michaeldexter/occambsd/README.md

 ## Known Issues/To Do

+* The Jail option reports "occambsd: created" but is not created
 * Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland
-* Could add release support to the minimum userland
+* Consider adding release support to the minimum userland
-* Could add automatic du(1) and tree(1) (if installed) analysis
+* Consider adding automatic du(1) and tree(1) (if installed) analysis
-* Would be nice to target a Raspberry Pi image
+* Consider targeting a Raspberry Pi image
+* Consider placing "bread crumbs" to avoid re-running successful steps
 * The cpersiva@/@cpersiva/wiki.freebsd.org/BootTime TSLOG option is in the kernel but it would be nice to have a script to extract the results

 ## Related Tools